History of education in the United States: Bureaucracies

 In the space of only a generation, public education had left behind a highly regimented and politicized system dedicated to training children in the basic skills of literacy and the special discipline required of urban citizens, and had replaced it with a largely apolitical, more highly organized and efficient structure specifically designed to teach students the many specialized skills demanded in a modern, industrial society.
 In terms of programs this entailed the introduction of vocational instruction, a doubling of the period of schooling, and a broader concern for the welfare of urban youth.

-The social elite in many cities in the 1890s led the reform movement.
-Their goal was to permanently end political party control of the local schools for the benefit of patronage jobs and construction contracts, which had arisen out of ward politics that absorbed and taught the millions of new immigrants.
-New York City elite led progressive reforms.
+The social elite in many cities in the 1890s-1920s led the progressive movement.
+Their goal was to permanently end political party control of the local schools for the benefit of patronage jobs and construction contracts, which had arisen out of ward politics that absorbed and leveraged the millions of new immigrants.
 Reformers installed a bureaucratic system run by experts, and demanded expertise from prospective teachers.
 The reforms opened the way for hiring more Irish Catholic and Jewish teachers, who proved adept at handling the civil service tests and gaining the necessary academic credentials.
 Before the reforms, schools had often been used as a means to provide patronage jobs for party foot soldiers.
 The new emphasis concentrated on broadening opportunities for the students.
 New programs were established for the physically handicapped; evening recreation centers were set up; vocational schools were opened; medical inspections became routine; programs began to teach English as a second language; and school libraries were opened.
 New teaching strategies were developed, such as the shifting the focus of secondary education towards speaking and writing, as outlined by the Hosic Report in 1917.